LasneF/quobix.com/content/vacuum/faq.md

 It's probably also telling you to **set AllowRemoteLookup to true in the configuration**.
 What does this mean?

-Like with local references, telling you that it's detected a remote file reference in the OpenAPI specification, and that it's not going to resolve it without you **explicitly telling it to**.
+Like with local references, telling you that its detected a remote file reference in the OpenAPI specification, and that it's not going to resolve it without you **explicitly telling it to**.

 Same reason as local lookups.
 [Log4Shell](https://en.wikipedia.org/wiki/Log4Shell) is a lesson from history.